chaoss/augur/docs/dev-guide/1-overview.md

 ### Augur Data Ingestion
 We use the GHTorrent database, or its MSR14 little brother to help you get up and running quickly.
 You may find this dataset insufficient for a particular metric you want to build.
 API's available from a number of places can be accessed from Augur.

 Inside your Augur system root directory there is another directory named `augur`.
-This is where the Python library lives, including the data source plugins (in `datasources`) and the web API (in `server.py`).
+This is where the Python library lives, including the data source plugins (in `datasources`), functionality plugins (in `plugins`), and the web API (in `server.py`).
 Below is the list of default data sources shipped with Augur:

 1. **ghtorrent** : reads the ghtorrent database you installed
 2. **facade**	 : reads a copy of the Facade database, developed by Brian Warner